Last Minute Long Distance Movers

 With the estimate, they will provide you with a copy of their tariff, a description of all the fees they can charge.
 The tariff includes services you may need at both origin and destination that you may or may not be able to control.
 Things you can control include packing, which is up to you.
 If you choose to have the mover pack your goods, it will cost extra, but it will save time, and they may require that they pack certain items to protect them adequately.
 Refusal can risk coverage.
 Services you may have no control over are called impracticable operations and include things like a steep driveway, which results in additional labor, or a shuttle.
 A shuttle means that the full-sized moving truck can’t be stationed next to the actual residence for some reason, and the shipment must be loaded into a smaller vehicle and shuttled to the property.
 This service adds to the labor cost.

 Make sure you understand the tariff and the type of estimate you are getting.
 There are binding estimates and non-binding estimates.
 A binding estimate is an agreement that the price will not change unless the customer adds items to the shipment or adds services.
 The mover is confident that the estimated weight is correct based on the physical survey and presents the customer with an inventory (sometimes called a cube sheet).
 Everything on the list is included in the weight and is part of the shipment.
 A non-binding estimate is an approximation, rather than a commitment.
 The actual weight determines the final cost.
 This approach can be helpful if you are still unsure of what items you are going to move.
 Still, it offers an opportunity for the company to entice you to engage them by giving you a “low-ball” estimate and then charging you a higher price at the time of delivery.
-You can guard against this by comparing bids carefully and asking each vendor for assessments at several different weights to contrast the costs of each company to move a similar weight.
+You can guard against this by comparing bids carefully and asking each vendor for assessments at several different weights to contrast the long distance moving estimates of each company to move a similar weight.

 It depends on when this move is happening.
 Summer months are the busiest for movers, especially summer weekends.
 If you are trying to schedule your move during those days, it might be challenging to find a crew available on such short notice.
 On the other hand, if you’re trying to schedule a move during non-vacation months and weekdays, you can find movers who are available for same-day moving.